The Ultimate Cape Town Guide: 25 Things To Do

 16. Sunset picnic on Signal Hill

-If you haven’t got your own set of wheels, the City Sightseeing bus departs from the Waterfront (in peak season only, click here for details) in time for sunset at the top of Signal Hill.
+If you haven’t got your own set of wheels, the City Sightseeing bus departs from the Waterfront in time for sunset at the top of Signal Hill.
 My friend Marie and I were spoiled with amazing views, wine and our picnic dinner.

 Sunset Signal Hill Cape Town